 Terms and Conditions

-Payment Terms – All payments for online course bookings are taken at time of booking unless otherwise stated.
-Any other payments by invoice need to be made 30 days from the date of invoice.
+All payments for online course bookings are taken at time of booking unless otherwise stated.
+Any other payments by invoice need to be made 28 days from the date of invoice.
 Please note that course certificates are not issued until payment is received.

 VAT – All course fees are subject to the current rate of VAT (valid exemptions only).